 Looking for more healthy soup recipes to make this time of year?
 Here are a few of my faves!

 1 small Yukon gold potato, diced into 1/2-inch cubes

 fine sea salt and freshly-cracked black pepper, to taste

-fresh lemon wedges and chopped fresh mint, for serving
+fresh lemon wedges and chopped fresh herbs (cilantro and/or mint), for serving

 Sauté the veggies.
-Melt butter (or heat oil) in a large stockpot over medium-high heat.
+Heat oil in a large stockpot over medium-high heat.
 Add onion and carrot, and sauté for 5 minutes until softened, stirring occasionally.
-Stir in the tomato paste (if using), cumin and Aleppo pepper.
+Stir in the tomato paste, cumin and Aleppo pepper.
 Sauté for 1 more minute, stirring occasionally.

 Purée (optional).
 If you would like to purée the soup, use an immersion blender to purée until completely smooth.
 Or transfer the soup to a traditional blender (I recommend doing this in two batches, so as not to overfill the blender), and carefully purée* until smooth.

 Season.
-Taste the soup, and season with salt and pepper to taste.
+Season with salt and pepper to taste.

 Serve.
-Serve warm, sprinkled with chopped fresh mint and fresh lemon wedges for squeezing.
-(The lemon juice is essential, in my opinion, so be sure that it gets added to the soup!)
+Serve warm, garnished with chopped fresh herbs and fresh lemon wedges for squeezing.
+(The lemon juice is essential, in my opinion, so be sure to add a good squeeze!)